 Dental & Medical Practices

-If you are seeking legal representation for contracts or business transactions particularly for selling or buying dental or medical practices, or to aggressively protect your rights in an anticipated or pending litigation in Maryland or Washington, DC.
+If you are seeking legal representation for contracts or business transactions particularly for selling or buying healthcare practices, or need an attorney to aggressively protect your rights in an anticipated litigation in Maryland or Washington DC, contact me.

 A party may be entitled to receive alimony during the pendency of the divorce case, which is called pendente lite alimony.
 The rationale behind pendente lite alimony is that a spouse in need of support may not be able to wait to receive support from the other spouse while the parties are waiting for the final divorce trial, which could take a year or more from the date of initial filing with the court.
 If you do not have the ability to pay for your reasonable living expenses while you are waiting for the final divorce trial and your spouse is able to financially contribute to assist you with your living expenses, you could obtain a court order for pendente lite alimony.